 Keeping an Open Mind

 In Pennsylvania, we’ve been willing to study everything.
 We did a study on aromatherapy in restrictive housing units.
 I thought this study was ridiculous, but the data told us that aromatherapy does reduce violent incidents, and it’s cheap, so this is something we’re taking to scale.
-Another study with results that surprised me involved providing more colorful bed linens for inmates.
-We seem to enjoy especially good outcomes in trials where we’ve introduced additional choice to inmates.
+Another study with results that surprised me involved providing more colorful bed linens.
+We seem to enjoy especially good outcomes in trials where we’ve introduced additional choices.

 Many of the ideas for studies we carry out come from our line staff.
 I spent nine years of my career as a corrections officer, but sitting at the top of an 18,000-person agency, it can be difficult to see the on-the-ground implications of policies and protocols.
 In conducting research, it’s been important to find and implement a mechanism to consistently get input from line staff in a way that is meaningful and measureable.
 If there’s a complicated problem that we have to solve as an organization, we involve as many staff as we can in the solution.
 Directors of departments of correction come and go, but ideas with agency-wide buy-in will stay.